Commonly Asked Questions FAQ

 Is my cage too small?

 Contrary to popular belief, chinchillas do not need huge cages.
-In the wild, they spend most of their time within a small area.
-This is because they are prey animals and feel safer in a small enclosed space.
+In the wild, they burrow and spend 80-90% of their lives in dens only large enough to turn around in.
+This is because they are prey animals and feel safer in small enclosed spaces, to hide from predators.
 The cages we recommend to pet owners are the perfect size for pet chinchillas.
 Larger cages do not always mean better.
 Chinchillas can jump very high, but this also means that they can fall from very high as well if they miss a shelf.
 Cages bigger than what we recommend may not be a good option.
-A good size we recommend for up to three chinchillas is a cage like this single level Ferret Nation or this Chinchilla Cage
+A good size we recommend for up to three chinchillas is a cage like this single level Critter Nation or this Chinchilla Cage.

 How do I introduce my chinchilla to another chinchilla?